solo-io/platform-portal-backstage-plugin-frontend/plugins/platform-portal-backstage-plugin-frontend/README.md

 For a demo of Gloo Platform Portal, [check out this video](https://www.youtube.com/watch?v=YL1aqjZDqGQ&t=0).

-> &#x26a0;&#xfe0f; Projects that use an older version of Backstage (prior to `v1.27.0`) should use [@solo.io/platform-portal-backstage-plugin-frontend@0.0.8](https://www.npmjs.com/package/@solo.io/platform-portal-backstage-plugin-backend/v/0.0.8), since that uses an older version of React.
+> &#x26a0;&#xfe0f; Projects that use an older version of Backstage (prior to `v1.27.0`) can use [@solo.io/platform-portal-backstage-plugin-frontend@0.0.8](https://www.npmjs.com/package/@solo.io/platform-portal-backstage-plugin-backend/v/0.0.8), since that uses an older version of React.

 ## Features